 - Design work and equipment selection completed to install generator for lift stations 5-2 and 7-1 to provide emergency power.
-Installation delayed until spring 2019.
+Not completed.

-- Continued use of BIOMAXX product to eliminate H2S odors and stop corrosion.
-No odour complaints received since use of BIOMAXX implemented in 2016. - Continuation of camera program to inspect the entire system from 2016 to 2018 in order to determine the state of all underground works.
-2018 camera work was completed as scheduled.
+Continued use of BIOMAXX product to eliminate H2S odors and stop corrosion.
+No odour complaints received since use of BIOMAXX implemented in 2016.